 Fitness studios and gyms are also allowed to reopen across Germany.
 In some states, you need to book a specific time slot to visit and/or show a negative test result upon entry.
-Here is an overview of the current regulation in all federal states as of mid-June.
 Group sports outside are also now possible with up to 20 participants.

 It is still recommended to take some precautions in your daily life in Germany to prevent the infection from spreading again.
 In public transport and retail trade, it is still obligatory to wear FFP2 or KN95 masks.
 Moreover, you can wear a mask outdoors, where the social distancing requirements cannot be followed.